jshen9/unit_conversion/README.md

+# Unit Conversion

-This project was an execice for unit conversion using bootstrapped 4.
+This project was an execice for unit conversion using bootstrap 4.

 This project is integrated with CircleCI for CI/CD deployment.
-Checkin/commit will triggers the CI/CD process for build, deploy and Unit Test.
+Checkin/commit will trigger the CI/CD process for build, deploy and Unit Test.

 ## Next Step Development Tasks